Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Methods

 \subsection{Conditions}

+Parameter values were chosen to mimic real conditions of small, medium, and large effect sizes and for the proportion of variance explained by the dynamic parameters.
 There were be 2 states with 3 items per state.
-The state error covariance $Q$ is set to identity for all conditions.
+The state error covariance $\mathbf{Q}$ is set to identity for all conditions.
 Measurement error is operationalized by choosing values in the error covariance matrix $\mathbf{R} = $ and the loading matrix $\mathbf{H}$ matrix is of the form $ $ such that the following equality holds: $\sigma^2 + \lambda^2 = 1$.
-We varied the measurement error in 2 conditions: low ($\sigma^2 = .25, \lambda^2 = .75$) and high measurement error ($\sigma^2 = .75, \lambda^2 = .25$)
+We varied the measurement error in 2 conditions: low measure error/high loadings ($\sigma^2 = .25, \lambda^2 = .75$) and high measurement error/low loadings ($\sigma^2 = .75, \lambda^2 = .25$)

-The \textbf{A} matrix (containing autoregressive and crosslagged effects) takes the form $ $, where $\alpha$ $\in$ $\{$.2,.7$\}$ to examine differing strengths of autoregressive relations and $\gamma$ $\in$ $\{$0, .15, .3$\}$ (fully crossed) to examine how missingness mechanisms interact with cross-lagged relations (no relation between states, moderate relation between states, and strong relationship between states).
-The above values were chosen to avoid having extreme values (i.e., the values are neither too small nor too large).
+The $\mathbf{A}$ matrix (containing autoregressive and crosslagged effects) takes the form $ $, where $\alpha$ $\in$ $\{$.2,.7$\}$ to examine differing strengths, small and large, of autoregressive relations and small, medium, and large $\gamma$ $\in$ $\{$0, .15, .3$\}$ (fully crossed) to examine how missingness mechanisms interact with cross-lagged relations (no relation between states, moderate relation between states, and strong relationship between states).
+The autoregressive effects explain about 4\% of the variance when equal to .2, and about 32\% of the variance when equal to .7.
+On the other hand, the cross-lagged effects explain about 2.5\% of the variance when equal to .15 and 8\% of the variance when equal to .3.